moliver28/research-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/_index.md

   - Please make sure the issue matches your Navan Expense claim amount.
 Your Navan Expense claim will be audited against the Growth & Development issue amount.
 - Please claim conference and workshop meals and lodging per receipt via [Navan Expense](/handbook/finance/expenses/#-introduction).
 Travel should be expensed in a separate Navan claim, as detailed [here](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#workshops-and-conferences).
 When submitting your travel claim, please add a link to your G&D issue in the description.

-Please go back and close your G&D issue once you have received reimbursement for the program.
+Please close your G&D issue once you have received reimbursement for the program.

 ### Notes on Reimbursement